-Summary of benefits for High Option of Humana Health Plan, Inc. - Chicago, Denver and Colorado Springs - 2016
+Summary of benefits for the High Option of Humana Employers Health Plan of Georgia, Inc. - 2016

 - Do not rely on this chart alone.
 All benefits are provided in full unless indicated and are subject to the definitions, limitations, and exclusions in this brochure.
 On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies.